-If you have a ready-to-use API server packaged in a Docker image, either an open source serve image like vLLM or a customized Docker image built in house, it’s very easy to deploy on Baseten β€” all you need is a config.yaml file.
+If you have an existing API server packaged in a Docker image—whether an open-source server like vLLM or a custom-built image—you can deploy it on Baseten with just a config.yaml file.

 config.yaml